MultiQC/MultiQC/docs/core/development/modules.md

   - If you feel that the results from your module should appear on the left side of the table set this value less than 1000.
 Or to move the column right, set it greater than 1000.
 This value can be any float.
-- `to_float`
-  - Lambda function to convert value to a number, to support the quantitative color code.
-By default, MultiQC attempt to convert each value to `float()`, and if it fails, it will leave the value as a string without color code.

 The typical use for the `modify` string is to divide large numbers such as read counts, to make them easier to interpret.
 If handling read counts, there are three config variables